complexlogic/rsgain/README.md

 The sample peak is simply the highest value sample in the signal.
 In ReplayGain, the peak is unitless and normalized to a scale of 0 to 1, with 1 representing full scale.
 The sample peak has been the default peak measurement used in loudness normalization until recently.

 True peak is a relatively new concept.
 The theory pertains to how audio signals are converted from analog to digital, and then eventually from digital back to analog for listening.
 In the first stage (analog to digital), the sampling process does not capture the true peak of the continuous analog signal because it occurred in between samples.
-The sample peak value that is calculated using the digital samples is therefore inaccurate because the true peak was lost in the sampling process.
-The digital signal is mastered with the deceptively low sample peak set to just below full scale.
+The sample peak value that is calculated using the digital samples is therefore inaccurate.
+The digital signal is then mastered with the deceptively low sample peak set to just below full scale.
 When it's converted back into analog during playback, the true peak from the original analog signal is reconstructed and exceeds full scale, resulting in clipping.

 In the case of a digital audio recording, true peak from the original analog signal has already been lost forever.
 The method used to calculate the "true" peak from an existing digital audio signal is called interpolation, which attempts to *approximate* the original analog signal.
 The digital signal is resampled at a much higher sampling rate, and the interpolation algorithm attempts to estimate what original analog signal was in between the original samples.
 The higher oversampling rate, the better approximation of the original analog signal.
 Peaks that occur in the interpolated samples are known as intersample peaks.
 In practice, the calculated true peak value will always be higher than the sample peak.
 Unlike sample peaks, the true peak can exceed full scale (1).

-The ReplayGain specification does not specify whether the peak should be calculated using the sample peak or true peak method, leaving the decision to the implementation.
+The ReplayGain specification does not explicitly specify whether the peak should be calculated using the sample peak or true peak method, leaving the decision to the implementation.
 Comparing popular ReplayGain scanners, r128gain always uses sample peak, while loudgain always uses true peak.
 Conversely, rsgain allows the user to choose between the sample peak and true peak methods.
-The default in Easy Mode is true peak.
+The default is sample peak.

 It should be noted that using true peak instead of sample peak comes at a significant performance cost.
 Scans using true peak will typically be 2-4x longer than otherwise equivalent sample peak scans; the oversampling interpolation process used to calculate the true peak is very computationally intensive.